algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/DFSExp.md

 iterative version to illustrate how DFS is one of a related group of graph traversal algorithms that can be viewed as having a similar structure.
-Others of these algorithms work with weighted graphs (with positive weights for all edges), where the aim is to find the least cost path(s).
-Dijsktra's Shortest Path algorithm uses edge weights to find the least cost path between two nodes;  Prim's algorithm finds a minumum spanning tree of the graph (the least cost set of edges that connects all nodes, if the graph is connected); whereas Depth First Search reports whether the searched-for item is found, and ignores edge weights.
+Some of these related algorithms work with weighted graphs and/or find the least cost path(s).
+Dijsktra's Shortest Path algorithm uses edge weights to find the least cost path between two nodes;  Prim's algorithm finds a minumum spanning tree of the graph (the least cost set of edges that connects all nodes, if the graph is connected).
+Depth First Search simply reports whether the searched-for item is found.

 These graph traversal algorithms can be used for both directed and undirected graphs; in AIA we use undirected graphs for simplicity.